jimmyli97/human-essentials-wiki/Infrastructure-&-Ops.md

 ## Production Infrastructure

-* Single server hosted on Linode but will be moving to sponsored hosting on Azure before going General Availability
+* Single server hosted on Azuresponsored hosting with a staging server on Linode.
 * Rails
 * PostgresDB
 * Puma